fastify/fastify-bearer-auth/Readme.md

 Defaults to `rfc6750`.
   * `rfc6749` is about the generic OAuth2.0 protocol, which allows the token type to be case-insensitive
   * `rfc6750` is about the Bearer Token Usage, which forces the token type to be an exact match
-* `function auth (key, req) {}` : this function will test if `key` is a valid token.
-   The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
+* `function auth (key, req) {}` : This function tests if `key` is a valid token.
+It must return `true` if accepted or `false` if rejected.
 The function may also return a promise that resolves to one of these values.
 If the function returns or resolves to any other value, rejects, or throws, an HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
-If `auth` is not a function, or `undefined`, `keys` will be used.
+If `auth` is not a function or `undefined`, `keys` will be used
-* `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provides two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.
+* `addHook`: If `false`, this plugin will not register `onRequest` hook automatically.
+  Instead it provides two decorations: `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory`
-* `verifyErrorLogLevel`: An optional string specifying the log level when there is a verification error.
+* `verifyErrorLogLevel`: An optional string specifying the log level for verification errors.
-   It must be a valid log level supported by fastify, otherwise, an exception will be thrown when registering the plugin.
-By default, this option is set to `error`.
+  It must be a valid log level supported by Fastify, or an exception will be thrown when registering the plugin.
+By default, this option is set to `error`

 The default configuration object is: